dotnet/AspNetDocs/aspnet/mvc/overview/views/using-page-inspector-in-aspnet-mvc.md

 To see this, click **Inspect** and then scroll to the bottom of the page in the Page Inspector window.

 When you move the mouse pointer into the footer area, Page Inspector opens the \_Layout.cshtml file and highlights the section of the layout page that you have selected.
-As you can see, the footer are is defined in the layout file, and not the view itself.
+As you can see, the footer area is defined in the layout file, and not the view itself.

 ![Footer](using-page-inspector-in-aspnet-mvc/_static/image16.png)